 Granted… my four-year-old is a 120 so I think the “7-8 years” is only if you have tiny kids.
 I don’t.

 I liked this shoe chart that I took from Perry Ellis.
 It has American, Japanese and UK sizes so that I can print it and keep it by my computer for online ordering.

 I found this next handy chart produced by Misawa Air Base (click to make larger):

-I found a maternity chart that might be helpful.
+.
 I haven’t been maternity shopping on the island (and don’t expect to), but if someone does go, I’d love to post your finds!
 I’m sure there are other expecting mothers who’d love to know where you’re getting your local clothes.